-LEVEL 1 LEVI EL 2 LEVEL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place Level 2: Admir may be appropriate appropriate in the clar address behave behavior has conegatively affect of the student oriate when been put in assroom to ior but the continued to ect the learning Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses or more serious offenses) Long Tern may be ap student's seriously Request for rm Suspension - ppropriate when behavior affects the d welfare of the school INAPPROPRIATE OF DISRUPTIVE BEHAV LEVEL 1 LEVEL 2 LEV YEL 3 LEVEL 4 Offense: (15) False Ala Pulling a Fire Alarm fire disaster alarm v when there is no threa ıt.
-K-5 students • • 6-12 students • Offense: (14) Bomb Th A telephoned, written, o placed on school propert r electronic mes sage that a bom b, explosive, chemica al, or bic ological we eapon has been All Students (K-12) • Offense: (13) Larceny or Other Theft Offenses Unlawful taking and carrying away of personal property with intent to deprive the rightful owner of property.
-Permanently or unlawfully withholding property from another.
-All Students (K-12) • • Offense: (12) Criminal Intentional or reckless de to, vandalism and the de amaging of the 1 erson, ii ncluding, b out not limited All Students (K-12) • • • Offense: (11) Burglary Entering school property commit a crime.
-1 All Students (K-12) • •
+LEVEL 1 LEVI EL 2 LEVEL 3 LE EVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place Level 2: Adm may be approp supports have place in the cla address behav behavior has conegatively afforthe student oriate when been put in assroom to ior but the continued to ect the learning Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses or more serious offenses) Long Ter may be a student's seriously Request for rm Suspension - ppropriate when behavior affects the d welfare of the school INAPPROPRIATE OI DISRUPTIVE BEHAV LEVEL 1 LEVEL 2 LEV YEL 3 LEVEL 4 Offense: (15) False Ala Pulling a Fire Alarm fir rm e alarm or other disaster alarm v when there is no threa ıt. · K-5 students • • 6-12 students • Offense: (14) Bomb Th A telephoned, written, o placed on school proper r electronic mes sage that a bom b, explosive, chemica al, or bio ological we eapon has been All Students (K-12) • Offense: (13) Larceny of Unlawful taking and car Permanently or unlawful rying away of p ersonal property e the rig ghtful own er of property.
+All Students (K-12) • • Offense: (12) Criminal Intentional or reckless d to, vandalism and the de amaging of the erson, ir ncluding, b out not limited All Students (K-12) • • • Offense: (11) Burglary Entering school property commit a crime.
+All Students (K-12) • •

-LEVEL 1 L EVEL 2 LEVE EL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place be appropria have been p classroom to but the beha to negatively ministration - may ate when supports ut in place in the coaddress behavior avior has continued y affect the the student and Level 3: Short Suspension - m appropriate who interventions ar have been put i the behavior is (repeated offens serious offenses ay be en nd supports n place but escalating ses or more Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety and welfare of others in the school INAPPROPRIATE OR DISRUPTIVE BEHAV LEVEL 1 LEVEL LEVEL 3 LEVEL 4 Offense: (10) Intimidation, Harassment, Menacing, or Bullying Behavior and Not Physical Contact threatening, stalking, or seeking to coerce or compel a person to do something; intentionally placing or attempting to place another person in fear of imminent physical injury; or engaging in verbal, written or electronic means of communication or physical conduct that threatens another with harm, including intimidation through the use of epithets or slurs involving race, ethnicity, national origin, religion, religious practices, sex, gender, sexual orientation, age, weight or disability K-5 students • • • 6-12 students tomostions • Offense: (9) Physical Altercations Involves physical contact, but no physical injury.
+LEVEL 1 L EVEL 2 LEVE EL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place Level 2: Administration - may be appropriate when supports have been put in place in the classroom to address behavior but the behavior has continued to negatively affect the learning of the student and others Level 3: Short Suspension - m appropriate who interventions ar have been put i the behavior is (repeated offens serious offenses ay be en nd supports n place but escalating ses or more Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety and welfare of others in the school INAPPROPRIATE OF DISRUPTIVE BEHAV LEVEL 1 LEVEL LEVEL 3 LEVEL 4 Offense: (10) Intimidation, Harassment, Menacing, or Bullying Behavior and Not Physical Contact threatening, stalking, or seeking to coerce or compel a person to do something; intentionally placing or attempting to place another person in fear of imminent physical injury; or engaging in verbal, written or electronic means of communication or physical conduct that threatens another with harm, including intimidation through the use of epithets or slurs involving race, ethnicity, national origin, religion, religious practices, sex, gender, sexual orientation, age, weight or disability K-5 students 6-12 students • • • Offense: (9) Physical Altercations Involves physical contact, but no physical injury.
 Striking, shoving or kicking another person or subjecting another person to unwanted and/or unprovoked physical contact with the intent to harass, annoy, or alarm another person, but no physical injury results.
 All Students (K-12) • • Offense: (7) Assault with Physical Injury Intentionally or recklessly causing physical injury (not serious) to another person including, but not limited to, innocent bystanders, with or without a weapon, in violation of the District's Code of Conduct.
 Physical injury means impairment of physical condition or substantial pain.
 All Students (K-12)